FINDING HOME AGAIN

 Garden “remnant”

 The town proper is bustling with activity.
 Here you’ll find the central plaza and market, restaurants, small grocery stores, furniture stores, and other businesses found in most small towns.
-I’m told that on Niños Heroes you’ll find the well-known Fabrica De Dulces Chapala, a small candy factory that’s been in business for over 80 years.
+I’m told that on Niños Heroes (street), you’ll find the well-known Fabrica De Dulces Chapala, a small candy factory that’s been in business for over 80 years.
 Old buildings mix with new.
 Many have seen famous painters and authors over the years.
 DH Lawrence wrote The Plumed Serpent here.
 His old house now serves as a B & B. Find out more on https://lakechapalaartists.com/?p=9528

 Near the old church the malecón sprawls along the lake’s edge, filled with craft booths, visitors from near and far, and small boats that tour the lake or take you to nearby Scorpion Island (no, it’s not covered with them; just shaped like one).
 Vendors wander the malecón with their famous ice cream and twirling voladares spin upside down from a 60′ pole to mysterious flute music.